colltoaction/writings/Adjoint School 2025/Application Form.md

 ## Describe what you think you could contribute to the Adjoint School

 > Q: (~250 words) For example: What skills do you have that could be useful in the Adjoint School?
 Do you have experience in something that could complement other students well?
 Do you have any particular knowledge that could be interesting?

+contribute new tools to the whole science ecosystem with my CS superpowers

 In July I attended the Quantum Physics and Logic conference (QPL2024) and met many participants of previous Adjoint School editions.
 In preparation for this conference I have studied papers and presentations from many ACT authors, especially the GReTA Seminar and Topos Colloquium.
 My interaction with this community was very positive and I can bring the same collaborative spirit.